Industry News

 AfDB will contribute 88.5 per cent of the funding with the Kenyan government meeting 11.5 per cent of the project cost.

 This is not the first time the government has tried to resolve the perennial traffic jams in the city.
-In January last year, a 18-member committee was formed by City Hall to look into the de-congestion plan.
+In January last year, an 18-member committee was formed by City Hall to look into the de-congestion plan.

 The committee’s findings are yet to be made public one year on.